REFINE BY

 • Select a suitable color for complete harmonization of your patio doors with the overall feel of your room’s interior.

-Honeycomb or Cellular Shades for Insulation & Light Control
+3. Cellular Blinds for French Doors for Insulation & Light Control

 Light filtering cellular shades for French doors offer excellent heat and light regulation potential.